Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Adam beamed, "And we’re even bigger since then!"
 He bounced again and drawled with his goofiest, friendliest grin, "That’s why we want the truck.
 You sure the suspension’s good?"

 Farmer Joe gave the two a closer look and nodded warily.
-"Yeah…I mean, it’ll handle the weight, and the seat’s are the really good commercial ones, but…are you really *that* heavy?"
+"Yeah...
+I mean, it’ll handle the weight, and the seat’s are the really good commercial ones, but... are you really *that* heavy?"

 Adam rolled his eyes internally but nodded happily.
 After all, the gawping, giggling disbelief that people aimed at him was pretty high on his list of Dumb Macho Things He Was Absurdly Proud Of But Tried Not To Be an Ass About.
 He’d written that down, too.
 His little book had all sorts of weird lists like that, which Marty teased him about endlessly.
 That was okay; he liked the teasing.
 That was in a list, too.